Atari CX40 joystick: 3rd party alternatives

-For the VIC-20, Commodore International introduced a joystick that was essentially identical to the Atari model with the exception that the top plate on the base was white instead of black.
+For the VIC-20, Commodore International introduced a joystick that is essentially identical to the Atari model with the exception that the top plate on the base is white instead of black.
 This prompted Atari to sue for patent violations.
-Commodore responded by introducing the 1311, a modified version that made the case more rectangular, changed the stick from a tapered hexagonal prism to a triangular prism, and replaced the single round fire button with a larger one running across the top of the stick, making it suitable for use in either hand.
+Commodore responded by introducing the 1311, a modified version that makes the case more rectangular, changes the stick from a tapered hexagonal prism to a triangular prism, and replaces the single round fire button with a larger one running across the top of the stick, making it suitable for use in either hand.
 These changes also rendered it painful to use and it was widely panned.

-Happ's Competition Pro used micro and leaf switches in place of Atari's membrane switches.
+Happ's Competition Pro uses micro and leaf switches in place of Atari's membrane switches.
 The red stick presses on the white and blue switch actuators.
 The fire buttons are activated by long leaf contacts.

 The Wico Command Control was one of the earliest examples of a stick that differed radically from the Atari pattern in mechanical terms.
 Wico was a major supplier of arcade game joysticks and adapted these mechanisms for home use.
-These replaced the membrane switches with leaf switches that were much more robust and provided the recentering force internally.
-A large rounded-corner square block of plastic provided the moving surface similar to the hemisphere in the CX40, but was shaped to provide more obvious directions when pressed, sliding along the edges of the square.
-The stick, a steel tube covered in a bat-like red plastic moulding, featured a button on top that pressed a shaft running through the center of the stick to another switch below the main assembly.
+These replace the membrane switches with leaf switches that are much more robust and provide the recentering force internally.
+A large rounded-corner square block of plastic provides the moving surface similar to the hemisphere in the CX40, but is shaped to provide more obvious directions when pressed, sliding along the edges of the square.
+The stick, a steel tube covered in a bat-like red plastic molding, features a button on top that presses a shaft running through the center of the stick to another switch below the main assembly.

-The base was greatly enlarged with the specific intent of making it useful in one-handed play, which operated in concert with the stick-top button.
-A switch on the base selected whether the button on the handle or the base was active.
-The case also featured moulded indents in the bottom that made it easier to hold in two-hand use.
-The result was a system that was significantly more robust than the Atari sticks, but also much more complex and expensive.
-Later versions added a switch for "autofire" that caused the fire button to be repeatedly pressed while held down, and even later the bat-like handle was replaced by a ball like those found on arcade sticks.
-A flightstick-style handle with finger grooves was also offered.
+The base was greatly enlarged with the specific intent of making it useful in one-handed play, which operates in concert with the stick-top button.
+A switch on the base selects whether the button on the handle or the base is active.
+The case also features molded indents in the bottom that make it easier to hold in two-hand use.
+The result is a system that is significantly more robust than the Atari sticks, but also much more complex and expensive.
+Later versions add a switch for "auto-fire" that cause the fire button to be repeatedly pressed while held down, and even later, the bat-like handle was replaced by a ball like those found on arcade sticks.
+A flight-stick-style handle with finger grooves was also offered.
 It was consistently rated very highly.